wimpysworld/obs-studio-portable/README.md

 ### Caveats

   - PipeWire support is not available in builds for Ubuntu 20.04
-  - Teleport is not available in builds for Ubuntu 20.04
+  - [Teleport](https://github.com/fzwoch/obs-teleport) is not included in builds for Ubuntu 20.04
-  - SRT & RIST Protocol support is only available in builds for Ubuntu 22.10 and newer
+  - [SRT & RIST Protocol](https://obsproject.com/wiki/Streaming-With-SRT-Or-RIST-Protocols) support is only available in builds for Ubuntu 22.10 and newer

 # Install

+You can safely install these OBS Studio Portable builds alongside `.deb`, FlatPak or Snap installs of OBS Studio.

 The install process is simple: